ali-nayeem/JMetal4.5_Netbeans/README.md

 # Solving Transit Network Design Problem Using Many-Objective Evolutionary Approach
-This is a JAVA Netbeans project based on JMetal 4.5 (http://jmetal.sourceforge.net/) aimed at solving transit network design problem (TNDP) by using many-objective evolutionary algorithms (MaOEAs).
+This is a JAVA Netbeans project based on JMetal 4.5 (http://jmetal.sourceforge.net/) where we added necessary codes to solve transit network design problem (TNDP) by applying many-objective evolutionary algorithms (MaOEAs).
 In addition, here we keep the datasets and statistical results used for our research works.
+Below we describe different components of this repository.

 ## Source code
+All the codes are organized within the directiry `src/jmetal/`.
+Here we describe the codes that we added for solving TNDP.

+### Solution enconding
+We encoded a transit network using the following classes kept within `src/jmetal/encodings/variable/`:
+* Route.java
+* RouteSet.java

+### Random initialization
+We implemented this as a method named `generateRouteSet()` inside the class `RouteSet`.

+### Crossover Operator
+We implemented this using `src/jmetal/operators/crossover/RouteSetCrossover.java`.

+### Mutation Operators
+We implemented four mutation operators inside `src/jmetal/operators/mutation/` listed below:
+* RouteSetAddlMutation.java  (AddNodes)
+* RouteSetDelMutation.java  (DeleteNodes)
+* RouteSetTELMutation.java  (ShortenRoutes)
+* RouteSetTEOMutation.java  (ReduceOverlap)

+### Mutation Schemes
+We implemented five mutation schemes inside `src/jmetal/operators/mutation/` listed below:
+* RouteSetAddDelRand.java  (Basic Scheme)
+* RouteSetAddDelTELRand.java  (Random Scheme I)
+* RouteSetAddDelTEORand.java  (Random Scheme I)
+* RouteSetCombinedRandomMutation.java  (Random Scheme I)
+* RouteSetCombinedGuidedMutation.java  (Guided Scheme)

+### Evolutionary algorithms
+We adapted four evolutionary algorithms to solve TNDP as follows:
+* jmetal/metaheuristics/spea2/SPEA2.java
+* jmetal/problems/TNDP/MOEAD.java
+* jmetal/metaheuristics/nsgaIII/NSGAIII.java
+* jmetal/metaheuristics/thetadea/ThetaDEA.java

+### Experiement
+We experiement with four algorithms varying differetn parameters we implemented four classes inside `jmetal/problems/TNDP/` as follows:
+* TNDPExpSPEA2.java
+* TNDPExpMOEAD.java
+* TNDPExpNSGAIII.java
+* TNDPExpThetaDEA.java

 ## Datasets
 We keep the datasets in the directory `IO`.
 There are currently four datasets listed below: